utstikkar/IntroPythonForDS/README.md

 Try to clone or download it, before opening it, running and modifying its cells.

 Many more Jupyter features in [this blog post](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html).

+And of course, be aware of the fact Jupyter is NOT an IDE and can bite you in various ways: [See this presentation](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit#slide=id.g3cb1319227_1_388)

 ## Git
 Slides are [here](https://docs.google.com/presentation/d/e/2PACX-1vSRDWRpbJpNmtPk5SufekG8bSbBSJGjsua-nf-BxTzS_F2qMkHwmFPzjQlnR6op2pwa0QzL-PTFGikx/pub?start=false&loop=false&delayms=3000)